A Note From Brad Micklin

 Men’s Complex Custody Issues: Can Fathers Get Custody?

-If you and your spouse are on good terms, the process of seeking custody goes much more smoothly.
-Unfortunately, that’s not always the case.
-Either way, I’m here to advocate for your interests as a father who wants to spend maximum time with his children.
+If you and your spouse are on good terms, the process goes much more smoothly.
+Unfortunately, that’s not usually the case.
+Either way, I’m here to fight for your rights as a father who wants to spend as much time with his children as possible.